 Netflix uses the most efficient path possible to carry video through our system to your internet service provider (ISP).
 We route your video to avoid heavy internet traffic or problems.

-First, Netflix has to decide where to send your TV show or movie from.
-Netflix has servers all over the world, and will send your video stream from as close to you as possible.
+We have servers all over the world, and send your video stream from as close to you as possible.
 The shorter the route, the higher the video quality.

-When Netflix hands off your video to your ISP, they must carry it through their network to your home.
-If their network has slowdowns or capacity problems, your Netflix experience will suffer.
+When Netflix hands off your video to your ISP, it goes through their network to your home.

-Congestion on any part of the connection between Netflix and your screen will affect your video streaming quality and can cause many different streaming problems.
-Thankfully, our Help Center has suggestions to help you troubleshoot and resolve these problems.
+Congestion on any part of the connection between Netflix and your screen can cause streaming problems that affect video quality.

-If your problem isn't listed here, search our Help Center for the problem you're experiencing.
+If your problem isn't listed here, search the Help Center.